Make Audit Resolution a Repeatable Process

 Why Audit Readiness Matters

-Audit notices that begin small, for example $833, can increase to $2,500 when they go unresolved for years.
+Audit notices do not begin small, but can be caused by small inactions - un-filed returns, missed compliance, or unpaid liabilities.
+These don’t necessarily cause an audit, but could give them an excuse to escalate to that level if the small items are continuously overlooked.
+For example $833, can increase to $2,500 when they go unresolved for years.
 The increase is driven by interest and penalties that accumulate when notices are missed, misrouted, or left unattended.
-A former corporate accounting professional and current member of the NOTICENINJA onboarding team, shared an observation: “The number one way you can start to cut costs is paying your notices on time”.
+A former corporate accounting professional and current member of the NOTICENINJA onboarding team, shared an observation: “Some audits are unavoidable, but the last thing anyone wants is to be selected for audit because notices were not resolved in a timely manner or explaining the additional costs.”.

 The issue is not the original balance.
 It is the delay in resolution.
 When a notice sits unaddressed for one or two years, even a small amount can triple before anyone realizes it is a problem.